-WASHINGTON – Today, Congressman Jim McGovern (D-MA) announced winners of the 2018 Congressional App Challenge from Massachusetts’ Second Congressional District: Vishnu Penubarthi, Tian Yu Fan, Mary Barsoum, and Akshay Gopinathan.
-The students are all enrolled in the Massachusetts Academy of Math and Science at Worcester Polytechnic Institute.
+WASHINGTON, DC – Today, Congressman Jim McGovern (D-MA) announced the winner of the 2019 Congressional App Challenge from Massachusetts’ Second Congressional District: Andrew Youssef.
+Andrew is enrolled in the Massachusetts Academy of Math and Science at Worcester Polytechnic Institute.

-“I am excited to congratulate Vishnu, Tian Yu, Mary, and Akshay on their exceptional app.
-I’m so proud that their work highlights the importance of creative solutions to the problem of hunger in America,” said Congressman McGovern.
-“Programs like the Congressional App Challenge help today’s students develop the skills they need to become the innovators and entrepreneurs or tomorrow.
-I look forward to following all their hard work in the years to come, and I congratulate them on behalf of our entire community.”
+“I am excited to congratulate Andrew on his exceptional app.” said Congressman McGovern.
+“Programs like the Congressional App Challenge help today’s students develop the skills they need to become the inventors and entrepreneurs of tomorrow.
+I look forward to following Andrew’s hard work in the years to come, and I congratulate him on behalf of our entire community.”

 “The curriculum at Mass Academy is geared toward project-based learning, and encourages students to apply their knowledge to solve real world problems.
 We are extremely proud of all our students, and are thankful for the support from our legislators, which helps provide these opportunities to allow our students to excel and showcase their work,” said Michael Barney, Director of Mass Academy of Math and Science.